 In recent years, Benin has been a partner of Canada in the fight against migrant smuggling and Canada has provided continuous support to Benin in that area.
 In 2012, Canada launched a capacity-building partnership for Beninese security services with the aim of suppressing migrant smuggling and increasing marine security.

-To date, commercial relations with Benin have been limited, although they show much potential.
-In 2011, Canadian exports of merchandise to Benin totalled $14.08 million and consisted of transportation equipment, animal products, mechanical and electric machinery and textile products.
-Imports to Canada from Benin totalled $22,981 and consisted of paper products, mechanical and electric machinery, and fats, oils and wax.
-There are, however, many partnerships between Canadian and Benin educational institutions and a number of Benin students are studying in Canada.
+To date, commercial relations with Benin have been modest, although they show much potential.
+In 2013, Canada’s bilateral merchandise trade with Benin totaled over $ 24 million.
+There are many partnerships between Canadian and Benin educational institutions and a number of Benin students are studying in Canada.

-In January 2013, Canada and Benin signed a Foreign Investment Promotion and Protection Agreement (FIPA), the first such agreement between Canada and a country in sub-Saharan Africa.
+In January 2013, during President Boni-Yayi’s visit to Canada, the two countries signed a Foreign Investment Promotion and Protection Agreement (FIPA).
+The FIPA entered into force on May 12, 2014 and is the second agreement into force between Canada and a country in sub-Saharan Africa (after Tanzania).
 The agreement will promote closer economic links between Canada and Benin and will encourage Canadian companies to examine the economic potential of the country more closely, particularly in the area of infrastructure.

 Canadian official development assistance for Benin began soon after Benin’s independence in 1960.
-The Canadian International Development Agency (CIDA) programming corresponds with the Government of Benin's 2011–2015 Growth Strategy for Poverty Reduction.
+Foreign Affairs, Trade and Development Canada (DFATD) contributed to the Government of Benin's 2011–2015 Growth Strategy for Poverty Reduction.
 The main focus areas in the strategy are: lasting increase in economic growth and transformation of the economy; development of infrastructures; strengthening of human capital; promotion of the quality of governance; and balanced and sustainable development of the national territory.

 Through its Global Peace and Security Fund (GPSF), Canada supported from 2010 to 2012 a project to strengthen Benin's institutional capacity in order to improve planning and managing peace operations as well as intra- and interdepartmental coordination.
 Benin also benefits from National Defence's Military Training and Cooperation Program (MTCP).